Reviewed by: Roger Wohlner, Investing Editor

 Unlike some brokerages, you are permitted to make loans from an E-Trade solo 401k plan.

 Pros: Large investment selection.
 Roth 401k option available.
 Ability to make loans.

-Vanguard charges $20 per year for each account but no commissions on each investment purchase.
+Fees include a $20 per year charge for each account.
+You won’t pay commissions on each investment purchase.

 Pros: Low costs.
 Roth option available.